ntozubod/inr-1987/dev/doc/unicode_support/README.md

 Whether this is too large an alphabet will, of course, depend on the application.

-2. An obvious solution to this state explosion just mentioned is to split each 8-bit octet into two 4-bit hex digits (nibbles).
-Such an alphabet has 16 values.
-This or other decompositions of octets may be considered in the future.

-3. Yet another approach considers that for any application only a small number of code points may actually be used.
+2. Yet another approach considers that for any application only a small number of code points may actually be used.
 Any input can be split into tokens, each of which is a valid UTF-8 octet sequence corresponding to a single code point.